 Bacteria + Organic Acids + Active Carbon

-Litter Life uses beneficial bacteria to outcompete harmful bacteria and provides valuable activated carbon.
+Simply put, Litter Life replenishes with living biology and provides valuable activated carbon.
 The process of cold water extraction leaves not only indigenous biology fully intact but provides an environment for them to rapidly multiply.

-Big ole Bird is specially formulated with live bacteria in vegetative form that prove to fight disease on poultry house floors.src="https://res.cloudinary.com/southland-organics/image/upload/f_auto,fl_lossy,q_auto/v1650016987/Southland%20Website/MAC/Acids.png" alt="Organic Turf Care" />
+Litter Life is specially formulated with live bacteria in vegetative form that prove a positive influence on gut health and gut integrity.

-Most people in commercial poultry production think of a mere acidification of water when the hear organic acids.
-Yes, they provide some acidifying effects but they provide many more benefits to keep your flock healthy.
+Most people in commercial poultry production think of a mere acidification of water when they hear "organic acids."
+While organic acids do provide some acidifying effects, they also provide additional benefits to keep your flock healthy.

-Pathogen colonization is when harmful microbes such as salmonella and escherichia coli gather in a poultry house floor.
-These harmful bacteria then attack the epithelial cells causing inflammation in both baby chicks and adult chickens.
-As they attack the epithelial cells they form a protective biofilm that serves as a physical barrier.
+Pathogen colonization occurs when harmful microbes, such as Salmonella and Escherichia coli, gather in the intestinal tract and destroy gut integrity.
+These harmful bacteria then attack the epithelial cells, causing inflammation in both baby chicks and adult chickens.
+As they attack the epithelial cells, they form a protective biofilm that serves as a physical barrier.
 Fulvic acid is "wetter than water" and serves as a destroyer of biofilms.
-Our acids destroy that protective layer that the disease causing organisms produce.
-This mechanism assists the birds natural barrier function for improved immune response.
+Our acids destroy the protective layer produced by the disease-causing organisms.
+This mechanism assists the birds' natural barrier function for improved immune response.

-The carbon baseline for Litter Life binds harmful compounds.
-Think in terms of charcoal which has been used for thousands of years to improve drinking water and for general detoxification purposes.
+The carbon baseline for Litter Life binds harmful compounds and boosts gut integrity.
+This is similar to charcoal, which has been used for thousands of years to improve drinking water and for general detoxification purposes.